therakisback/SEP2-Group-33/README.txt

       this just makes it easier to keep track of where to put the result of the ray.

-As for how rays handle atoms, with the numbering system it's all essentially math
+As for how rays handle atoms:

 After the computer generates where the atoms are going to be (non-repeating number 0-60 inclusive) the atoms are stored in an array, with their location hopefully easily accessible

+When the rays "tick" and move, they can check the locations of the atoms to see whether its inside the 6 hexes near the ray, meaning all the computer is doing is comparing the 6 hexagons near the ray against the 4 atoms

 As a note for making constructors: values for grid spaces must be between: 	0-60 inclusive